a1603169/pwa-nextjs-tailwindcss-blog/pages/blog/contents/jumpdesktop_review.md

 ### Pros

 The smoothness of action and speed of the action is fast enough.
-I've tested MapleStory with my Windows PC and it is way better than other remote desktop options.
+I've tested MapleStory with my Windows PC and `it is way better than other remote desktop options`.

 I personally divide the screens into 5.

-1. Programming
+1. 1.Programming
-2. Zsh / Slack / email
+2. 2.Zsh / Slack / email
-3. DB / Cypress
+3. 3.DB / Cypress
-4. Work related **Searching**
+4. 4.Work related Searching
-5. Fixed browsers(attendance/calendar/translator/gpt)
+5. 5.Fixed browsers(attendance/calendar/translator/gpt)

 ### Cons